UK Roundtable Takeaways: The Future of Sustainability in ITAM

 Most of all, we can use this data to demonstrate improvement.
 If we can show employees the impact of their choice to extend their laptop lifecycle by a year, we can build a collective feeling of responsibility and goodwill.

-Of course, good data also supports multiple SAM objectives.
+Of course, good data also supports multiple software asset management objectives.
 You need accurate data to really right size your software estate – something that ends up making sense from a cost perspective as well as a sustainability one.

 A multi-platformed approach